 Macronutrient Content of Yams

-Yams are primarily made up of carbohydrates, specifically slower digesting carbohydrates that will provide you with a steady stream of energy over a longer period.
-This makes them a great energy source for bodybuilders to consume before training and provides us with carbs to recover post-workout.
+Yams are primarily made up of slow-digesting carbohydrates that provide a steady stream of energy over a longer period.

 A small yam (approximately 200g) contains: